-The Garfield Heights City Schools maintains a strong commitment to communication, where you can regularly find more info on the district on social media, and on our local cable access channel GHTV.
-The district website is another conveyor for information about the district.
-In terms of partnerships, the Garfield Heights City Schools recognizes its place in the community and seeks to align itself with public entities such as the City of Garfield Heights, the Garfield Heights Municipal Court and the Garfield Heights Chamber of Commerce.
-Through its "Bulldog Business Partnership," the school district maintains mutually beneficial relationships with top community employers.
+The Garfield Heights City Schools maintains a strong commitment to communication, where you can regularly find more info on the district at FACEBOOK, Twitter, and on our local cable access channel GHTV.
+The district website is a primary conveyor for information about the district as well.
+In terms of partnerships, the Garfield Heights City Schools recognizes its place in the community and seeks to meaningfully align itself with public entities such as the City of Garfield Heights, the Garfield Heights Municipal Court and the Garfield Heights Chamber of Commerce.
+Through its "Bulldog Business Partnership," the school district maintains mutually beneficial relationships with top community employers such as Marymount Hospitals, Overdrive Technologies, Giant Eagle, Royal Landscaping, First Federal of Lakewood and others.